rnzucker/C_Examples/README.md

 # C_Lessons
-These are some C programs I wrote as part of teaching a neophyte some aspects of C.
+These are some C programs I wrote as part of teaching a neophyte (Java programmer) some aspects of C.